The main questions answered after Froome was cleared of any wrongdoing by the UCI

-Here, we answer the main questions arising from the case so far.
+Here, we answer the main questions arising from the case that you need to know.

 What is salbutamol, and why was it in Froome’s system?